Prospects for $B_c^+$ and $B^+\to \tau^+ \nu_\tau$ at FCC-ee: Analysis

-The signal yield is measured by fitting the distributions of certain kinematic variables, which discriminate signals from backgrounds.
-To make sure the selections based on BDTs do not bias the shapes in the fit, the fit variables need to be independent of the BDTs.
-As described in Ref.~\cite{Amhis_2021}, variables related to the energy distributions in different hemispheres are found to provide strong discrimination between signals and backgrounds.
-The sum of energy in the signal hemisphere (minimum hemisphere energy) and that in the non-signal hemisphere (maximum hemisphere energy) are chosen as candidates for the final fit.
-Their shapes under different BDT selections are compared to validate their independence of the BDTs.
-The shape of maximum hemisphere energy is found to be stable against BDT selections, while the minimum hemisphere energy is significantly sculpted.
+Therefore the sum of energy in the signal hemisphere (minimum hemisphere energy) and that in the non-signal hemisphere (maximum hemisphere energy) are chosen as candidates for the final fit, as described in Ref.~\cite{Amhis_2021}.
+The candidate variables are test against the assumption of stable background shapes, with details provided in App.~\ref{app:fit_var}.
+From App.~\ref{app:fit_var}, no significant variation is found for the shape of maximum hemisphere energy under further BDT selections, while the minimum hemisphere energy is clearly sculpted.
 Therefore only the maximum hemisphere energy is considered in the final fit.
-More details are provided in App.~\ref{app:fit_var}.

 The fit is constructed as a combined maximum likelihood fit across two event categories, each with four binned distribution templates for the four processes: $\BcTauNu$,~$\BTauNu$ signals, and~$Z \to b\bar{b}$,~$Z \to c\bar{c}$ backgrounds.
 The shape templates for signals are directly modelled by simulations.
 Whereas for backgrounds, as mentioned in the previous section, there are not enough events in simulations after the final selection to make a direct model of their shapes.
 The background shape templates are taken as the shapes of the inclusive samples after baseline BDT selections (BDT1~$> 0.9$, BDT2 signal~$> 0.6$, and BDT2 bkg~$<0.1$) and are modelled separately for $Z \to b\bar{b}$ and $Z \to c\bar{c}$ processes.
 Since the fit variable is independent of BDT selections, we do not expect the template shapes to change from the baseline to the final selection.